axeluhl/sailing-analytics/wiki/bug2822-review.md

 This page has the purpose to prepare and track the progress of the bug2822 review (See https://bugzilla.sapsailing.com/bugzilla/show_bug.cgi?id=2822) Bug 2822 changes the way competitors and boats are handled.
-Specificall the 1:1 containment between Competitor and Boat will be removed as part of the implementation.
+Specifically the 1:1 containment between Competitor and Boat will be removed as part of the implementation.

 # End-To-End Test Scenarios